Skip to main content

 Tracking Your Results Honestly

 One of the most powerful responsible gaming habits is keeping honest records.
 Track every deposit, withdrawal, win, and loss.
 Review your results weekly or monthly.
-Most people overestimate their wins and underestimate their losses — the numbers don't lie.
+Honest records help counter the natural tendency to remember the emotional highs more vividly than the grinding losses.
+The numbers will usually tell a clearer story than memory does.

 Pro Tip